ALPHA-g-Experiment/alpha-g/analysis/src/bin/alpha-g-wire-noise-statistics/README.md

 - Anode wire data suppression must be disabled.

-Additionally, please make sure you have all the following installed in your system, otherwise `alpha-g-wire-baseline-calibration` may not work as expected:
+Additionally, please make sure you have all the following installed in your system, otherwise `alpha-g-wire-noise-statistics` may not work as expected:

 - pdflatex: Access to the `pdflatex` command.
 Additionally, the `standalone` and `pgfplots` packages are required to generate the plots.
 To make sure that these